bryanbraun/franklin/README.md

 ## Setup

 Franklin is built on top of [Middleman](http://middlemanapp.com/), a fantastic static site generator written in Ruby.
-Thus the setup steps are as follows:
+The setup steps are as follows:

 **1) Install Dependencies**